sandali95/SIT737_TodoApp/ReadMe.md

      kubectl get pods -n todo-app
      ```

-3. **Log Aggregation:**
-   - All logs are available in Cloud Logging for searching, filtering, and alerting.
-   - You can set up log-based metrics and alerts in the Cloud Console.

-> **Tip:** For production, consider using structured logging (e.g., JSON) for better search and analysis in Cloud Logging.

 ## Monitoring and Alerts in GCP

-Google Cloud Platform provides robust monitoring and alerting capabilities through Google Cloud Monitoring (formerly Stackdriver Monitoring).
-This allows you to track the health and performance of your Kubernetes cluster and microservices.
+Google Cloud Platform provides robust monitoring and alerting capabilities through Google Cloud Monitoring.
+This allows to track the health and performance of your Kubernetes cluster and microservices.

 ### Managed Prometheus in GCP

 GCP offers a managed Prometheus solution that integrates seamlessly with Google Kubernetes Engine (GKE).
-Managed Prometheus allows you to collect, store, and query Prometheus metrics without managing your own Prometheus servers.
+Managed Prometheus allows to collect, store, and query Prometheus metrics without managing own Prometheus servers.

 - **Enable Managed Prometheus:**
   Enable the Managed Service for Prometheus in your GCP project and GKE cluster or run